 As I grew, questioning became a part of the process of maturation.
 As I grew, my nature remained but my ignorance was shedding.
 Still, I knew God was The Creator, my Creator.

-As I reflected on God the Creator, God lead me to Islam in which I learned more than I ever thought possible about God.
-I learned that none of my visualization of God where correct.
+As I reflected on God the Creator, God led me to Islam in which I learned more than I ever thought possible about God.
+I learned that none of my visualizations of God were correct.